sjohann81/trm/README.md

 ## Instruction format:

 Instructions can be two or four bytes long.
-According to the addressing mode, instructions can have only register arguments or a combination of registers and a literal value.
-The following format is used by all instructions.
-Instructions that have a literal value encoded in the instruction stream, following the first instruction word. 'op1' and 'op2' fields are opcode values, the 'I' field tells if the next word encodes a 16 bit immediate value (literal), 'ra' encodes the A register and 'rb' the B register.
+According to the addressing mode, instructions can have only register arguments or a combination of registers and an immediate (literal) value.
+The following format is used by all instructions. 'op1' and 'op2' fields are opcode values, the 'I' field tells if the next word encodes a 16 bit immediate value (literal), 'ra' encodes the A register and 'rb' the B register.

 ```
 op1 op2 I ra   rb